-My name is Kēphen Merancīs and I am a behavioral health advocate.
-As such, I advocate for the fair and equal treatment of individuals with mental health conditions and substance use disorders in employment and society.
-I also provide information about resources and support services to people who are struggling.
+My name is Kēphen Merancīs and I am a writer and behavioral health advocate.
+As such, I advocate for the fair and equal treatment of individuals with mental health conditions and substance use challenges in employment and society.
+I also provide peer support and information about resources and services to people who are struggling.
 Behavioral health includes both mental health conditions and substance use disorders.
-Mental health conditions, in this context, includes but is not limited to chronic stress, anxiety disorders, mood disorders, depression, post-traumatic stress disorder, and so on.
+Mental health conditions, in this context, includes but is not limited to chronic stress, anxiety disorders, mood disorders, depression, grief, post-traumatic stress disorder, suicidality, and so on.

-While employed at the Missouri Department of Revenue as a professional development instructor I was able to form and lead a team called the Human Relations Officer Support & Mediation Team with other members of my office.
-Through this initiative we developed inter-agency partnerships, hosted training courses facilitated by the MU Psychological Services Clinic and the ComPsych Corporation.
+While employed from 2018 to 2021 as a professional development instructor I was able to form and lead a team that developed inter-agency partnerships, hosted training courses facilitated by the MU Psychological Services Clinic and the ComPsych Corporation.
 Additionally, I facilitated recurring training courses on conflict management, motivation, and stress and anxiety, during which I discussed my own personal experiences with a mental health condition, treatment, and recovery.

-And finally, I am openly a member of the LGBTQ+ community.
-While I was very vocal about this topic when I came out in 2008, I have not been actively involved in public community events, projects, or organizations because I have never wanted that small aspect of my life to define the entirety of my identity.
+I am openly a member of the LGBTQ+ community, but while I was very public and vocal about this topic when I came out in 2008 I have not been actively involved in public events, projects, or organizations solely focused on the LGBTQ+ community because I have not wanted that small aspect of my life to define the entirety of my identity.
 I mention it here solely to highlight the extent of my personal experiences and because it was highly influential and consequential to my childhood growing up in a religiously conservative small-town community.

 If you or someone you know is experiencing a mental health or substance use crisis, please access my immediate assistance resource page.
 A comprehensive listing of online and phone resources and services is also available.